visyaolu/visyaolu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 🤵🏻 About me
 I am a machine learning master with research interests in Graph Neural Networks.
-I am now from Department of Data Science and Technology in East China Normal University, where I am very fortunate to be advised by professor Lixiang in GAMA LAB.
+I am now from School of Data Science & Engineering in East China Normal University, where I am very fortunate to be advised by professor Lixiang in GAMA LAB.My research interests include topics in machine learning and data mining.
+Most recently, I am interested in the following topics:
+- Graph Neural Networks.
+- Open Environment Machine Learning
+- Weakly Supervised Learning

 # 🔥 News
 - *2022.02*: &nbsp;🎉🎉 Two papers are accepted by Machine Learning!